MapColonies/developer-portal/docs/getting-started/vector/services/wfs.md

-# Vector: Getting Started
+# WFS

-The vector WFS service is a READ-ONLY web feature service. it provides facilities for searching and retrieving feature data with the `GetCapabilities`, `DescribeFeatureType` and `GetFeature` operations all other operations are invalid.
+The vector [WFS](/ogc-protocols/ogc-wfs.md) service is a READ-ONLY web feature service. it provides facilities for searching and retrieving feature data with the `GetCapabilities`, `DescribeFeatureType` and `GetFeature` operations all other operations are invalid.
 For the full capabilities provided by the service see [GetCapabilities](#getcapabilities)